ben-moss/ben-moss.github.io/slides/04a-assessments.md

 - Total marking time reduced
   - From: ~18 person days / year
-  - To 1-hour batch process
+  - To: 1-hour batch process
   - Creates the ability to re-assess with low impact
   - More time for valuable research and innovation
 - Quality and consitency went up